heinohen/tko_7095_i2hlt/mats.md

 Instead of deriving $P(words)$ from counts, predict it directly.
 Basically any method capable of learning to predict a probability distribution is applicable, but in practice focus on _neural network_ models: MLP, RNN, etc.

+## Prediction-based LMs

+Basic setup indentical to count-based models:

+* Input: a sequence of words $(w_1, w_2,...)$ representing a large text corpus
+* Output: a model that can estimate probability of word ginve previous words $P(w_n, | w_1,w_2,...w_{n-1})$

+BUT instead of deriving $P(words)$ from counts, predict it directly

+Basically any method capable of learning to predict a probability distribution is applicable, but in practice focus on neural network models: MLP, RNN, etc.

 ### LMs as representation learners

-Language model solves in the end quite complex task.
-Prediciting the next word is by no means easy.
-Requires a good understanding of the language structure.
-Requires word knowledge (!)
-These properties make language modelling a good general task to learn representations of text units == embeddings
+* Language model solves in the end quite a complex task
+* Prediction the next word is by no means easy
+* Requires a good understanding of the language structure
+* Requires world knowledge (!)
+* These properties make language modelling a good general task to learn representations of text unit === embeddings!

-* Focus on _word_ embeddings
+  * In this context focus on word embeddings
   * In later courses we expand to longer text segments

 #### Two-sided context

 Language models are traditionally causal (left-to-right).
 This is due to how they were typically used in applications.

-* E.g. speec recognition lattice decoder
+* E.g. speech recognition lattice decoder

 For representation/embedding learning, we can also consider language models with two-sided context.
 This is due we do not benefit from causality, almost the contrary.